Watchdog to investigate DHS family separations

-Washington (CNN)The Department of Homeland Security watchdog will investigate whether the Trump administration is separating families in immigration custody, according to a letter the department's inspector general sent to the office of Sen. Dick Durbin, D-Illinois.
+Washington (CNN)The Department of Homeland Security watchdog will investigate whether the Trump administration is improperly separating families in immigration custody, according to a letter the department's inspector general sent to the office of Sen. Dick Durbin, D-Illinois.

 The inspector general will look into whether the agency is separating the children of asylum seekers from their parents, the letter says.